Director of Development

 - Draft annual appeals for donor renewal efforts.

-- Develop, track and evaluate donor benefits, making benefit changes as warranted.
+- Develop, track and evaluate donor benefits, proposing benefit changes as warranted.

-- Manage the organization’s giving society, Friends of the Medallion, by creating and implementing solicitations as well as planning special events exclusive to the group.
+- Manage the organization’s giving society, Friends of the Medallion.

 - Assist the President with major gift solicitations in partnership with the Board of Directors, board committee(s) and other key leadership volunteers.
 Solicit individual and corporate donors for major/planned gifts and other program funding.